-Our faculty is comprised of leading edge scholars who are dedicated to creativity and innovation in research and teaching.
-The work of our professors focuses on clinical psychology (e.g. dementia, pain management), social psychology (e.g. group dynamics, program evaluation)- culture and human development (e.g. cultural identity, immigrant adjustment) and cognition (e.g. reasoning, decision making).
+Our faculty is comprised of leading-edge scholars who are dedicated to creativity and innovation in research and teaching.
+The work of our professors focuses on clinical psychology (e.g., dementia, pain management), social psychology (e.g., prejudice, LGBT issues ), culture and human development (e.g., cultural identity, immigrant adjustment) and neuroscience (e.g., reasoning, decision making).

-In our recent Systematic Program Review, we received an A rating for both our Undergraduate and Graduate programs as a sign of their national and international recognition.
+In our most recent Systematic Program Review, we received an “A” rating for both our Undergraduate and Graduate programs.

 According to The College Majors Handbook, some of the top occupations that employ those with a Bachelor's Psychology degree are: